Psilocybe Mexicana: Teonanacatl Magic Mushrooms

 How Potent Is P. Mexicana?

-1. mexicana has a moderate potency.
+1. Mexicana has a moderate potency.
 It causes an upbeat, light visual journey that is great for self-discovery.
-On average, P. mexicana shrooms have 0.25% psilocybin, but their potency varies greatly depending on the growing and storage environments.
+On average, P. Mexicana shrooms have 0.25% psilocybin, but their potency varies greatly depending on the growing and storage environments.
 This species also produced sclerotia (truffles), which are less potent than the mushrooms.

 Before Tripping on Teonanacatl Shrooms